pronamic/wp-maildit/readme.txt

 === Maildit ===
 Contributors: pronamic, remcotolsma
-Tags: maildit, newsletter, campaign monitor, mailtomail, mail, news Requires at least: 3.0
+Tags: maildit, newsletter, campaign monitor, mailtomail, mail, news, deprecated Requires at least: 3.0
 Tested up to: 3.0
-Stable tag: 1.0
+Stable tag: 1.0.1

-This plugin contains some handy WordPress functions and extends the WordPress admin interface with some nice functions, widgets and more.
+Deprecated — This plugin contains some handy WordPress functions and extends the WordPress admin interface with some nice functions, widgets and more.